 Local services have achieved visible improvements in service performance and we continue to work with children and young people to improve their experiences of local services and to shape how these services are commissioned.

-Tower Hamlets CCG has published a Local Transformation Plan for Children and Young People’s Mental Health, as agreed with Tower Hamlets Council and other local partners.
+Earlier this year, Tower Hamlets CCG published a Local Transformation Plan for Children and Young People’s Mental Health, as agreed with Tower Hamlets Council and other local partners.
 The plan has been signed off by the Tower Hamlets Health and Wellbeing Board.
 Its purpose is to show in an open and transparent way the progress local partners are making in transformation in line with the national policy document, Future in Mind, published in 2015 by the Department of Health and NHS England.
 The full plan and a second document showing plans to update it can be downloaded from this webpage.

 For more information or to give feedback on any of the information on this page, please email us.